PharmGKB/PharmCAT/docs/Genes-and-Drugs.md

 ## Drugs

-The following table lists drugs for which PharmCAT has recommendations for, along with their sources.
+The following table lists the 175 drugs for which PharmCAT has recommendations for, along with their sources.

 | Drug | CPIC | DPWG | FDA Label | FDA PGx Assoc |
 | :--- | :---: | :---: | :---: | :---: |